Lean by Example

 A compact tour of the Lean 4 language, drawn from Chapter 2 of Theorem Proving in Lean 4.
 Companion to Propositions as Types, Annotated.

-The goal of this page is to get you comfortable reading and writing Lean code.
+The goal of this page is to get comfortable reading and writing Lean code.
 It departs from the book's section order and groups related constructs where they belong.
-The deeper ideas in Chapter 2 (universe hierarchies, what makes dependent type theory dependent, how implicit elaboration actually works) will live in a separate post; this page shows you the syntax you'll type.
+The deeper ideas in Chapter 2 (universe hierarchies, what makes dependent type theory dependent, how implicit elaboration actually works) live in a separate post.

 Type-checking in the REPL